 A randomized, double-blind, placebo-controlled trial of oral Matricaria recutita (chamomile) extract therapy for generalized anxiety disorder. (using Traditionally prepared Persian Chamomile oil)

 The Journal Phytomedicine published the study Rhodiola rosea versus sertraline for major depressive disorder: A randomized placebo-controlled trial earlier this year.
 In the trial it was found that for mild to moderate depression Rhodiola was slightly less effective than sertraline and both were not that different from placebo.
-In addition, there was a much lower rate of adverse effects with sertraline (63.2%) over Rhodiola (30.0%).
+In addition, there was a much higher rate of adverse effects with sertraline (63.2%) over Rhodiola (30.0%).
 Read a full analysis of the study at Natural Medicine Journal, Rhodiola Rosea vs Sertraline for Major Depression.